ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ```

-The GitHub repository also has examples of how a synchronous Producer sends events to asynchronous Consumers and how an asynchronous Producer sends events to synchronous Consumers.
+The GitHub repository also has examples of how a synchronous Publisher sends events to asynchronous Subscribers and how an asynchronous Publisher sends events to synchronous Subscribers.